Bethany England: 2018–2023: Return to Chelsea and breakthrough

 During the 2019–20 FA WSL season, England scored 14 goals in 15 games.
-Named Player of the Month for January and February, she was the country’s top scorer in all competitions across the top two divisions, and the Super League’s second-highest goalscorer.
+Named Player of the Month for January and February, she was the country's top scorer in all competitions across the top two divisions, and the Super League's second-highest goalscorer.
 Her brace during the Continental Cup Final secured Chelsea's win.
 Chelsea manager Emma Hayes called her the best English No 9 in the country.
 England scored 21 goals in all competitions for the Women's Super League and Continental Cup and was named the league's Player of the Season.

 In July 2020, England signed a new four-year contract with Chelsea.
 Chelsea's general manager Paul Green noted, "We're delighted to have extended Beth's contract, as she has been outstanding in the last 18 months, playing a big part in the team's success.
 We feel that she is now coming in to her peak as a player and look forward to seeing how she continues to develop for both club and country in the upcoming years."
-In August, she helped Chelsea win the 2020 Women's FA Community Shield after a 2–0 win over Manchester City.
+In August, she helped Chelsea win the 2020 FA Community Shield after a 2–0 win over Manchester City.

 Tottenham Hotspur

 On 4 January 2023, it was announced that England had signed for Tottenham Hotspur until June 2026.
 Her transfer fee was reported to be £250,000, breaking the record for a domestic women's football transfer.
+On 15 September 2023, it was announced that England would now captain the team.
+England had hip surgery in September 2023.
+It is unclear when she sustained the injury.
+She missed the beginning of the 2023–24 Super League season.
+In the FA Cup on 14 January, after being down 2–0 to Sheffield United, England scored twice within 11 minutes, her first goals back since injury, helping her team in the eventual 3–2 victory.
+In the FA Cup quarterfinal, she scored against Manchester City in the 96th minute, bringing the score to a 1–1 draw.
+Tottenham won 4–3 on penalties, with England shooting first for her team and converting her penalty.
+Her first goal of the 2023–24 league came in the second minute of the 1–0 away victory against Bristol City.

 International career

 Youth

 England has represented her country on the under-19, under-23, and senior national teams.
-In 2012, she competed with the under-19 national team at the UEFA Women's Under-19 Championship in Turkey.
+In 2012, she competed with the under-19 national team at the UEFA Under-19 Championship in Turkey.
 She scored two goals in five appearances.
 The team finished third in their group, but did not advance to the Final Stages.